-Protocol for Induction of Puberty with Gonadotropins in Adolescent Males with GnRH or Gonadotropin Deficiency
+Protocol for Induction of Puberty with Gonadotropins in Adolescent and Young Adult Males with GnRH or Gonadotropin Deficiency

-Authors: L Dunkel, R Prasad,, S Senniappan, G Butler, SR Howard Centre for Endocrinology, Queen Mary University of London; Department of Paediatric Endocrinology, Barts Health NHS Trust; Department of Paediatric Endocrinology, Alder Hey Children's NHS Foundation Trust; Department of Paediatric and Adolescent Endocrinology, University College London Hospital NHS Foundation Trust; UCL GOS

-Institute of Child Health, University College London
+Authors: L Dunkel, R Prasad,, S Senniappan, G Butler, SR Howard

+Centre for Endocrinology, Queen Mary University of London; Department of Paediatric Endocrinology, Barts Health NHS Trust; Department of Paediatric Endocrinology, Alder Hey Children's NHS Foundation Trust; Department of Paediatric and Adolescent Endocrinology, University College London Hospital NHS Foundation Trust; UCL GOS Institute of Child Health, University College London

 Background Congenital hypogonadotropic hypogonadism (CHH) is an inherited condition which leads to absent, partial or arrested pubertal development in adolescence [1].
-The condition may be secondary to lack of gonadotropin-releasing hormone (GnRH) secretion from the hypothalamus or abnormal gonadotropin (luteinizing hormone, LH and follicle-stimulating hormone, FSH) secretion from the anterior pituitary gland, leading to a lack of endogenous sex steroid production from the gonads.
+The condition may be secondary to lack of gonadotropin-releasing hormone (GnRH) secretion from the hypothalamus or abnormal gonadotropin (luteinizing hormone, LH and folliclestimulating hormone.
+FSH) secretion from the anterior pituitary gland, leading to a lack of endogenous sex steroid production from the gonads.
 CHH may be idiopathic or associated with anosmia, when it is termed Kallmann syndrome.
 It is also seen as part of a syndrome or in combination with other pituitary hormone defects.
 Male patients with CHH may have micropenis and/or cryptorchidism, due to gonadotropin deficiency during foetal development and the post-natal period of minipuberty.
 Other associated clinical signs, known as 'red flags' include synkinesis (mirror movements), deafness, midline defects including cleft palate and renal agenesis, and skeletal, teeth and ear anomalies.
-Mini-puberty provides a window of opportunity for diagnosis of this condition via endocrine investigation.
+Minipuberty provides a window of opportunity for diagnosis of this condition via endocrine investigation.
 Inhibin B and AMH are also useful markers of Sertoli cell function in male patients, even after mini-puberty, and inhibin B is characteristically low in patients with CHH [2].
-While unmeasurable inhibin B and AMH are also seen in patients with anorchia, this will be accompanied by raised gonadotropin concentrations in these patients and thus can be distinguished from CHH.
-Genetic testing for deleterious variants in genes underlying CHH can also aid diagnosis.
-Scope Induction of puberty in male patients with congenital hypogonadotropic hypogonadism has traditionally been with low and increasing doses of testosterone from the age of 12 years.
-However, whilst this management can induce virilization, it will not promote testis growth nor potential for spermatogenesis for men with this condition [3].
-Particularly for those with cryptorchidism and pre-pubertal testicular volumes (<4mls), pretreatment with FSH is important to promote expansion of the Sertoli cell population [4-8].
+While unmeasurable inhibin B and AMH are also seen in patients with anorchia. this will be accompanied by raised gonadotropin concentrations in these patients and thus can be distinguished from CHH.
+Genetic testing for deleterious variants in genes underlying CHH can also aid diagnosis [1].

+Scope Induction of puberty in male patients with hypogonadotropic hypogonadism has traditionally been with low and increasing doses of testosterone from the age of 12 years.
+However, whilst this management can induce virilization, it will not promote testis growth nor potential for spermatogenesis for men with this condition [3,4].
+Particularly for those with cryptorchidism and pre-pubertal testicular volumes (<4mls), pretreatment with FSH is important to promote expansion of the Sertoli cell population [5-8].

 This guideline is aimed at providing a practical protocol for paediatric endocrinologists and endocrinologists for induction of puberty in male adolescent patients with this condition.
+It was updated to the current version after cohort data review in 2025 [9].

-Inclusion criteria: Male patient ≥ 12 yrs of age with one or both:
+Inclusion criteria: Male patient ≥ 12 yrs of age with:

-- i) High clinical suspicion of hypogonadotropic hypogonadism by clinical and biochemical criteria [1, 2], including at least one of - a.
-Inhibin B <65pg/ml - b.
+- i) High clinical suspicion of hypogonadotropic hypogonadism by clinical and biochemical criteria (low or undetectable basal LH and FSH with low or undetectable testosterone), including at least one of - a.
+Inhibin B <150pg/ml - b.
 Red flags cryptorchidism, micropenis, synkinesis, anosmia etc. - c.
-Suspicion of evolving hypogonadotropic hypogonadism with additional pituitary hormone defects (GH, TSH, ACTH deficiency) - ii) Diagnosis of hypogonadotropic hypogonadism confirmed by genetics [9]
+Suspicion of evolving hypogonadotropic hypogonadism with additional combined pituitary hormone defects (GH, TSH, ACTH deficiency) (CPHD) - d.
+MRI pituitary/ olfactory bulbs consistent with CHH or CPHD ii) Diagnosis of hypogonadotropic hypogonadism or CPHD confirmed by genetic testing [1]